Lymphomatoid Papulosis

 Immunophenotyping and molecular findings

-CD 30 (Ki-1) expression is characteristic.
-The atypical lymphocyte is predominantly a CD4+ helper/inducer T cell with HLA-DR and interleukin 2 receptor (CD25) expression and variable loss of CD5 and/or CD7 antigen expression.
-CD30+ expression is characteristic, but, paradoxically, the small tumor cells in lymphomatoid papulosis type B are usually CD30 negative.
-Tumor cells in lymphomatoid papulosis may express cytotoxic molecules such as CD56, TIA-1, and granzyme B. CXCR3, a Th1 cell marker, is expressed in up to 85% of lymphomatoid papulosis cases.
+Tumor cells in LyP may express cytotoxic molecules such as CD56, TIA-1, and granzyme B. CXCR3, a Th1 cell marker, is expressed in up to 85% of lymphomatoid papulosis cases.
 Emergence of CCR4 positivity, a Th2 marker common in pcALCL, has been hypothesized as a risk factor for malignant progression.
-CD8 lymphomatoid papulosis is now considered a distinct clinical entity.
+CD8 LyP is now considered a distinct clinical entity.

-Clonality in lymphomatoid papulosis is controversial, and not all cases of lymphomatoid papulosis in the literature are clonal as detected by analysis of T-cell antigen receptor genes.
-However, monoclonal rearrangement of the T-cell antigen receptor has been detected in 40-90% of lymphomatoid papulosis lesions, and identical clones have been demonstrated in the peripheral blood cells of patients with severe disease.
-One investigation suggested that the cell infiltrate in lymphomatoid papulosis comprises a mixture of polyclonal large atypical cells (CD30+) and smaller monoclonal T cells (CD30-negative).
+Clonality in LyP is controversial.
+Not all cases of LyP in the literature are clonal, as detected by analysis of T-cell antigen receptor genes.
+However, monoclonal rearrangement of the T-cell antigen receptor has been detected in 40-90% of LyP lesions, and identical clones have been demonstrated in the peripheral blood cells of patients with severe disease.
+One investigation suggested that the cell infiltrate in LyP comprises a mixture of polyclonal large atypical cells (CD30+) and smaller monoclonal T cells (CD30).
 The (2;5)(p23;q35) translocation is not detected.

 Medical Care

-A few reports also have found that topical carmustine, topical nitrogen mustard, topical MTX, topical imiquimod cream,[40] intralesional interferon, low-dose cyclophosphamide, chlorambucil, medium-dose UVA-1 therapy, excimer laser therapy,[41] photodynamic therapy,[42] and dapsone help disease suppression.
+A few reports also have found that topical carmustine, topical nitrogen mustard, topical MTX, topical imiquimod cream,[49] intralesional interferon, low-dose cyclophosphamide, chlorambucil, medium-dose UV-A1 therapy, excimer laser therapy,[50] photodynamic therapy,[51] and dapsone helped disease suppression.

 Consultations

 Consultation with a dermatologist is recommended for evaluating clinical findings and obtaining skin biopsy specimens of appropriate lesions.
-Ideally, consult a dermatologist with experience in the management of cutaneous lymphomas.
+Ideally, the dermatologist should have substantial experience in the management of cutaneous lymphomas.

 Consultation with a dermatopathologist is recommended for histologic evaluation of skin biopsy specimens, with occasional consultation by a hematopathologist for patients with borderline biopsy results.